Cave Dale

 Cave Dale was initially formed by glacial meltwater carving a deep narrow valley in the local soluble limestone.
 The river then found a route underground leaving a dry valley with caverns underneath.
 Later on the caverns below Cave Dale collapsed making the valley even deeper and gorge-like at the northern end.
 The Castleton entrance to Cave Dale had a narrow natural arch as recently as 200 years ago, a relic of the roof collapse.
 The lower slopes of the dale have large amounts of scree, frost on the higher limestone cliffs having caused the rock to shatter.
-Halfway up the valley is an outcrop of basaltic lava with a few small columns.
-Although relatively small, the lava bed forms a hydrological barrier, creating an 'umbrella' effect in Peak Cavern below, preventing speleothem production beneath the bed.
+Halfway up the valley is an outcrop of basaltic lava with a few small and heavily-weathered, but clearly hexagonal columns.
+Although relatively thin, the impervious lava bed forms a hydrological barrier to percolation water, creating an 'umbrella' effect in Peak Cavern below, and thus preventing speleothem production beneath the bed.
+Two natural springs or 'risings' emerge from either side of the footpath here for the same reason, and the combined flow runs down the floor of the valley for a while before sinking again.